-Based on the sensor review made in the TD-1 document [RD6], almost all sensor types analysed are precise enough to be used for operational FRM provisioning, as long as regular calibration activities are performed, at least twice a year.
+Based on the sensor review made in [RD7], almost all sensor types analysed are precise enough to be used for operational FRM provisioning, as long as regular calibration activities are performed, at least twice a year.
 But all sensors are not equivalent in terms of ease of installation, of operationality and of data transmission and remote-control capability.